iobroker-community-adapters/ioBroker.google-smart-home-fulfillment/lib/plugins/loxone/README.md

   - One lighting controller in Loxone creates one Google Home light device with on/off function.
 This is purely so the user can ask to turn off lights.
     - *Hey Google... turn off the lights* - Triggers Loxone 'Off' mood.
     - *Hey Google... turn on the lights* - Triggers Loxone 'Bright' mood.
   - Additionally, one Google Home scene device is created for each Loxone mood in each lighting controller (excluding 'Off' moods which are redundant).
-This can operate in one of two ways: with or without reversible scenes.
+This can operate in one of two ways: with or without reversible scenes (selectable on the settings screen).
     - With reversible scenes moods can be mixed in and out:
       - *Hey Google... activate scene \<name of Loxone mood>* - Mixes in the named scene.
       - *Hey Google... deactivate scene \<name of Loxone mood>* - Mixes out the named scene.